-The use of fibers to fortify building materials may seem like a new idea, but it’s actually been around since ancient Egypt, when crude straw “fibers” were added to clay and mud building blocks and bricks.
-Though primitive in design, these fibers added a certain amount of cohesiveness and toughness that the Egyptian builders found very valuable.
+The use of fibers to fortify building materials may seem like a new idea, but its roots can be traced back thousands of years to ancient Egypt when crude straw “fibers” were added to clay and mud building blocks and bricks.
+Although primitive in design, these fibers provided a structure and toughness that the Egyptian builders found very beneficial.

-Early plasterers achieved similar benefits by adding both horse and pig hair to plaster as a method of reinforcement.
-Though the design and uniform distribution of these early fibers were questionable, the basic theory of adding three-dimensional fibers to increase the toughness and durability of various building materials proved to be a sound one.
+Early plasterers achieved similar results by adding both horse and pig hair to plaster as a method of reinforcement.
+And while the design and uniform distribution of these early fibers were problematic, the basic theory of adding three-dimensional fibers to increase the toughness and durability of various building materials proved to be valuable.

-Thousands of years later, FORTA® Corporation has revolutionized this basic and primitive idea.
-By combining space-age synthetic materials with unique designs and shapes, FORTA® offers the international construction market valuable fiber reinforcement products that control cracking and add long-term durability to a wide variety of concrete applications.
+Centuries later, FORTA Corporation has transformed and revolutionized this basic concept.
+By combining space-age synthetic materials with unique designs and shapes, it now supplies the international construction market with reinforcement fiber products that minimize cracking, improve material performance and add long-term durability in a wide variety of concrete, asphalt and other applications.